Global Health Sciences (PhD)

 This interdisciplinary program trains doctoral students on methods and modes of inquiry drawn from public health, public policy, economics, development studies, implementation science and the social sciences to explore and address global health problems.
 Students graduate with comprehensive skills, training and experience in global health research and practice.

 The program is structured as a four-year degree.
-Students typically spend the first two years in residence at the UCSF Mission Bay campus, completing coursework and engaging in research rotations and teaching residencies with the faculty at UCSF.
+Students typically spend the first two years in residence at the Mission Bay campus, completing coursework and engaging in research rotations and teaching residencies with the faculty at UCSF.
 After completing the core curriculum and passing the qualifying examinations, students spend the next two years focused on conducting their dissertation research and engaging in other research and professional activities under the guidance of research advisers and faculty mentors.

 Admission Requirements